๐ฅ๏ธServices

 table.insert(bannedPlayers, peer_id)

--- Clean.
+end-- Clean.
 Globals aren't cluttered.
 Functions are all bundled together in a service.

 local ModerationService = Noir.Services:CreateService("ModerationService")